This app came to my attention as I was looking for yet another app to use to sell my old stuff… but can you really make money with the Vinted app?

+So then, let's first consider the app itself.
 The stats for the app looked good.
-Here is a screen shot of the listing…
+Here is a screenshot of the listing…

 It has over 1 million reviews and a 4.4 star rating, which is actually pretty cool.
 The tagline description for the app was also quite simple and to-the-point…

 I downloaded it and proceeded to try it out for myself.
 Keep in mind that I always try to be fair and balanced when I review apps… but that I'm also not afraid to tell it how I see it!

 Here is what I found.

 So, upon opening up the app for the very first time, I was greeted with this screen.

 What got my attention first was the fact that the app claimed not to take any fees (for selling!!!
 I didn't realize this technicality at first, lol!).
 This certainly made me do a double take!
 No fees would be amazing—but I was afraid that I would find some sort of catch, so I remained leery!

 I proceeded by connecting through Facebook, which was super easy.
 Next, I needed to create a username, which was also easy.
 And finally, I was taken to this screen.

 As it had stated before, the app said that you could list items for free… which means no fees for listing items.
 But were there fees associated with selling items?